ciubotaru/bitfield/README.md

 For function syntax, see "bitfield.h".
 For details on every function, see its manual page.

-bf2char() converts a bitfield into a character string of ones and zeroes.
+bf2char() converts a bitfield into a character string of ones and zeroes, starting from the least significant bit.

 bfand() performs bitwise AND over a pair of bitfields.